-FBN Shipping Entities/Attributes Draft
+CD Shipping Entity/Attributes Draft

 Customer Shipment QK Order

 CustNumber ShipNumber UniqueID OrderNumber

 CustName CustName CustName CustName

 Street Address OrderNumber CustNumber CustNumber

 City ShipWeight OrderNumber OrderDate

 State Shipping- #ItemsInOrder OrderTime

-Zipcode Company QL ItemQuantity
+Zip code Company QL ItemQuantity

 CreditCardNo ShipDate ItemNumber

 CreditCardExp ShipTime ItemName

-CreditCardEXP ?
 ItemWeight

-FBN Shipping Business Rules
+CD Shipping Business Rules

-Rule # Business Rule BR1 The warehouse foreman will investigate the reason why if an order is incomplete.
-BR2 If the warehouse foreman cannot fix an order within 24 hours then he must return it to the CSR so the customer can be contacted.
-BR3 Long haul trucks must be shipped full.
-BR4 If an order is incomplete, it can not be shipped.
-BR5 Orders from local zip codes can be shipped within 24 hours.
+Rule # Business Rule BR1 The assistant baker will investigate the reason why if an order is incomplete.
+BR2 If the assistant baker cannot fix an order within 24 hours then he must return it to the CSR so the customer can be contacted.
+BR3 Long haul delivery vans must be shipped full.
+BR4 If an order in incomplete, it can not be shipped.
+BR5 Order from local zip codes can be shipped within 24 hours.

-1. What entity is the novice referring to with QK? a.
-Bill of Lading b.
-Inventory Transfer record c.
-Customer billing record d.
-Truck identification record 2.
-What attr a. b. c. d. b.
-SalesTaxExempt - Customer's sales tax status c.
-InventoryLoc - location of the needed inventory in the warehouse 3.
-If your understanding is right, what entity/attribute does the shipping clerk need to make decision QB? a.
-QE/CustPref b.
-QE/InventoryLoc c.
-Customer/Zipcode d.
-Customer/Bill-to-Address 4.
-4. What key entity/attribute pair is missing from the Shipment entity? a.
-Order/Item b.
-Customer/CreditCardNo c.
-QK/UniqueID d.
-Order/CustNo 5.
-5. What is the minimum number of attributes that would work for the Shipment entity? a.
-2 b.
-3 c.
-5 d.
-You need all that the new BA has identified 6.
+1. What entity is the novice referring to with QK?

+- a.
+Bill of Lading

+- b.
+Inventory Transfer record

+- c.
+Customer billing record

+- d.
+Van identification record

+- 2. What attribute (QL) is missing from QK, based on your answer to the previous question?

+- a.
+VanNumber unique identifier of each van

+- b.
+SalesTaxExempt Customer's sales tax status

+- c.
+InventoryLoc location of the needed inventory in the bakery

+- d.
+OrderWeight the total weight of the order

+3. If your understanding is right, what entity/attribute does the shipping clerk need to make decision QB?

+- a.
+QE/CustPref

+- b.
+QE/InventoryLoc

+- c.
+Customer/Zipcode

+- d.
+Customer/Bill-to-Address

+- 4. What key entity/attribute pair is missing from the Shipment entity?

+- a.
+Order/Item

+- b.
+Customer/CreditCardNo

+- c.
+QK/UniqueID

+- d.
+Order/CustNo

+- 5. What is the minimum number of attributes that would work for the Shipment entity?

+- a.
+2

+- b.
+3

+- c.
+5

+- d.
+You need all that the new BA has identified

 6. The novice BA has combined two entities into one.
-What new entity does he need to add? a.
-Credit card b.
-Order item c.
-Bill of Lading d.
-Shipping Company Ма tch the foll owing business rules to o where they oc cur on the proc ess diagram.
-7. 8.
-9. BR2 BR3 BR4 .
-BR5 a) QB a) QB a) QB a) QB b) QG b) QG b) QG b) QG c) QD c) QD c) QD c) QD d) QE d) QE d) QE d) QE e) QF e) QF e) QF e) QF 11.
-What is represented by QH? a) The decision about what kind of delivery is appropriate. b) The current local bill of lading c) The current bill of lading for out-of-town deliveries d) The last order that completed bill of lading 12.
-Which business rule BEST follows the rules about how to write business rules? a) BR1 b) BR2 c) BR3 d) BR4 e) BR5
+What new entity does he need to add?

+- a.
+Credit card

+- b.
+Order item

+- c.
+Bill of Lading

+- d.
+Shipping Company

+Match the following business rules to where they occur on the process diagram.

+7. BR2 a) QB b) QG c) QD d)

+QE e) QF

+8. BR3 a) QB b) QG c) QD d)

+QE e) QF

+9. BR4 a) QB b) QG c) QD d)

+QE e) QF

+10. BR5 a) QB b) QG c) QD d)

+QE e) QF

+- 11. What is represented by QH?

+- a) The decision about what kind of delivery is appropriate.

+- b) The current local bill of lading

+- c) The current bill of lading for out-of-town deliveries

+- d) The last order that completed bill of lading

+- 12. Which business rule BEST follows the rules about how to write business rules?

+- a) BR1

+- b) BR2

+- c) BR3

+- d) BR4

+- e) BR5